kaba-labs/.github/profile/README.md

 ## The Plan

 - [x] 1:1 Browser Functionality with Google Chrome
+  - No sketchy patch based project or fork of https://github.com/ungoogled-software/ungoogled-chromium
+  - Kaba uses the runtime and everything else was built in web technologies.
+  - This allows for very quick development of features.
 - [x] Tiling Window Manager (i3wm everywhere)
 - [x] Update / Installers
 - [x] Extention and chrome webstore support